Statistical properties of dynamics. Introduction to the functional analytic approach

 Then there is $n_{1}$ such that $\alpha ^{n_{1}}M<1$.

 Now consider a new map, $T_{2}=T^{n_{1}}$.
 This map still has the same regularity properties as before and is uniformly expanding on the circle.
 Let $L_{2}$ be its transfer operator.
-From (\ref{preLY}) we have
+From (\ref{preLY}) \ and rhe positivity of $L_{2}$ we have

-Then $L_{2}$ satisfies a Lasota Yorke inequality, with the norms $||~||_{l}$ defined as $||f||_{l}=||f^{\prime }||_{\infty }+||f||_{\infty }$ and $ ||~||_{\infty }$, that is
+Then $L_{2}$ satisfies a Lasota Yorke inequality, with the norms $ ||~||_{Lip} $ defined as $||f||_{Lip}=||f^{\prime }||_{\infty }+||f||_{\infty }$ and $||~||_{\infty }$, that is